Masked Wolf

-Harry Michael (born February 12, 1991), known professionally as Masked Wolf, is an Australian rapper and singer from Sydney, New South Wales.
+Harry Michael (born 12 February 1991), known professionally as Masked Wolf, is an Australian rapper from Sydney, New South Wales.
 He is best known for his song "Astronaut in the Ocean", which became a sleeper hit in 2021, peaking at number 4 on the Australian ARIA Charts and number 6 on the US Billboard Hot 100, having been initially released in June 2019.

 Early life

+Michael was raised by his grandparents who were Greek immigrants to Australia.